SumoLogic/sumologic-documentation/docs/manage/ingestion-and-volume/ingest-budgets/assign-collector-ingest-budget.md

 ## user.properties

-When registering a new Collector you can specify the parameter `fields` in [user.properties] (../../../03Send-Data/Installed-Collectors/05Reference-Information-for-Collector-Installation/06user.properties.md "user.properties") to assign the Collector to an existing ingest budget.
+When registering a new Collector you can specify the parameter `fields` in [user.properties](../../../send-data/installed-collectors/collector-installation-reference/user-properties.md) to assign the Collector to an existing ingest budget.

 | Parameter | Description | Can be changed after installation? |
 |--|--|--|